m1771vw/tasty-trade-api-playground/README.md

 ## Retrieving Account Number

 In order to get an account number, you have to get it from the `GET tasty-trade/accounts` endpoint.
+Provide the session token in headers, Authorization: {token}.
+Do not have Bearer prefixing the token.

 ## Retrieving Positions / Balance

 To retrieve that accounts position / balances, use the `GET /tasty-trade/accounts/:accountId/positions` or `GET /tasty-trade/accounts/:accountId/balances` endpoint.
+Provide the session token in headers, Authorization: {token}.
+Do not have Bearer prefixing the token.

 ## Examples